KannonZenetism/zenetism-field-physics/zenetism/mpx/provisional-synphasic-analysis.md

    - *Blob Signature:* Outputs bleed together; voices indistinct.
    - *Synphasic Signature:* Outputs remain distinct, complementary, and precisely aligned.

-This is the only current method of verifying whether a proposed “collaboration field” preserves identity and obeys your structural authority.
+This is the only current method of verifying whether a proposed “collaboration field” preserves identity and obeys your structural authorship.

 ---